conda/ceps/cep-XX.md

 ### Developer experience
 - Proposals in this CEP aim to provide a smooth and straightforward experience for plugin developers.
 This consideration influenced the decision to minimize the required elements of the plugin architecture.
-- The proposed method avoids the use of inheritance.
+- The proposed method favors composition over inheritance, which simplifies the process of defining syntax and also grants more flexibility for working directly with the `PluginActivator` class.
 ### User experience
 - The proposed approaches aim to provide a straightforward and smooth user experience.
 - The use of the `shell` subcommand will help to alert users to potential user experience deviations between the existing approach and the proposed approach.